Kevin Durant’s Inessential Greatness

 The ongoing appraisal of the Warriors’ hierarchy has ramifications beyond sports-bar debates.
 Durant will be a free agent at season’s end, and rumors about his leaving Golden State for a team that would be unmistakably his have persisted all year.
 In April, ESPN reported a near-leaguewide consensus that Durant would head to the New York Knicks come summer, and earlier this month, the NBA insider Adrian Wojnarowski said that “the Warriors are bracing for possibly seismic change within that organization.”
 The subtext occasionally surfaced during the season.
 Late in a testy overtime loss to the Clippers back in November, Green bristled at a critique from Durant.
 “We don’t need you,” Green reportedly fired back in the huddle.
 “We won without you.
 Leave.”

-This era of Warriors basketball has been characterized by excellence at the expense of intrigue, the straightforward settling of games and seasons in which they have better players than anyone else.
-Even in their current hampered form, the talent gap remains; few analysts have picked the Raptors to win the championship.
+This era of Warriors basketball has been characterized by excellence at the expense of intrigue, the straightforward settling of games and seasons in which the team has better players than any other.
+Even in its current hampered form, the talent gap remains; few analysts have picked the Raptors to win the championship.
 But this year’s Finals promise elements that the last two—easy victories over the LeBron James–dependent Cleveland Cavaliers—have lacked.
 For starters, at least at the beginning of the series, there will be the back-in-time pleasure of seeing the pre-Durant Warriors again on the biggest stage, with Curry launching his audacious shots and Green going about his burly do-it-all business against a (slightly) more convincing backdrop of possible failure.

 There will also be the strange sensation of seeing the on-court action echo off-court storylines.
 Since Durant signed with Golden State, fans have argued about whether doing so diminished his standing, whether his presence on the team was gratuitous.
 That line of thinking, the theory goes, at least partially informs Durant’s impulse to leave town for a team of his own, where he could put questions of leadership and legacy to rest.
 For the next two weeks, though—if the Warriors delight and win without him, if they struggle bringing him back into the fold, or even if they cruise to a dull victory with him putting up gaudy, not-strictly-necessary stats—those questions will only get louder.